chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+Add a mention for what were the parameters of the launch of the analysis - what was build and where the data was loaded from?

 Connex set seems to be limited to 5560 nodes only - this is somewhat problematic.
 As well 20 mins spend indexing and attaching is way too long.
 => add connexity into the index